Deltares/pyflwdir/CONTRIBUTING.rst

 ---------------

 After discussing a new proposal or implementation in the issue tracker, you can start working on the code.
-You write your code locally in a new branch pyflwdir repo or in a branch of a fork.
-Once you're done with your first iteration, you commit your code and push to your pyflwdir repository.
+You write your code locally in a new branch PyFlwDir repo or in a branch of a fork.
+Once you're done with your first iteration, you commit your code and push to your PyFlwDir repository.

 To create a new branch after you've downloaded the latest changes in the project: